wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 - `Can I send syslog data directly to the environment?`_

-- `Can I send data directly to the Wazuh indexer?`_
+- `Can I send data directly to the Elasticsearch of my environment?`_

 - `Can I integrate with my Single Sign-On (SSO) method (LDAP, Okta, Active Directories)?`_